Clove Oil Product Description

-- Because of its warm, spicy characteristics, Clove essential oil makes the perfect addition to your favorite autumn or holiday recipes.
-This essential oil pumpkin pie recipe harnesses the delicious, spicy flavor of Clove, Ginger, and Cinnamon essential oils to add a new twist to an old favorite.
-Whether you are getting ready to host a big holiday party, or you are looking for the perfect dessert for a crisp fall evening, this pumpkin pie recipe will soon become your go-to for the holiday season.
+- Because of its warm, spicy characteristics, Clove oil makes the perfect addition to your favorite autumn or holiday recipes.
+This essential oil pumpkin pie recipe harnesses the delicious, spicy flavor of Clove oil, Ginger oil, and Cinnamon oil to add a new twist to an old favorite.
+Whether you are getting ready to host a big holiday party, or you are looking for the perfect dessert for a crisp fall evening, this pumpkin pie recipe with Clove oil will soon become your go-to for the holiday season.

 - Not only is the spicy, autumn flavor of Clove oil great for cooking, you can also enjoy the scent of Clove oil in your own homemade sugar scrub.
-Make your own skin exfoliating scrub at home by combining the fall scents of Cassia, Ginger, and Clove essential oil, and enjoy smooth, exfoliated skin.
-You’ll love this festive fall sugar scrub that smells like a crisp autumn day.
+Make your own skin exfoliating scrub at home by combining the fall scents of Cassia, Ginger, and Clove oil, and enjoy smooth, exfoliated skin.
+You’ll love this festive fall sugar scrub with Clove oil that smells like a crisp autumn day.

 - Have you tried making your own potpourri using essential oils?
 Clove oil is a helpful addition to a homemade potpourri concoction, especially if you are trying to fill your home with the warm scents of autumn and winter.
-Use Cinnamon, Cassia, Vetiver, Wild Orange, Ginger, Cardamom, Clove and your other favorite oils to add an aroma to this homemade potpourri and enjoy the warm, spicy, and herbal scents of fall.
+Use Cinnamon, Cassia, Vetiver, Wild Orange, Ginger, Cardamom, Clove oil, and your other favorite oils to add an aroma to this homemade potpourri and enjoy the warm, spicy, and herbal scents of fall.

-- Make a sweet treat for your loved ones with this delicious gingerbread cookie recipe.
-Obviously you’ll need some Ginger essential oil, but you can amp up the taste of regular gingerbread cookies with some extra help from Cinnamon and Clove oils.
+- Make a sweet treat for your loved ones with this delicious gingerbread cookie recipe with Clove oil.
+Obviously you’ll need some Ginger essential oil, but you can amp up the taste of regular gingerbread cookies with some extra help from Cinnamon and Clove oil.
 These yummy gingerbread cookies are gluten-free, sugar-free, and vegan, so they are perfect for any of your friends or family who have diet restrictions.
 Plus, they taste delicious!